-If a continuous wire is used for a tonearm from the headshell tags to the Phono Stage or Amp, then it needs to be very thin to avoid restricting the freedom of movement of the tonearm.
-This means it is automatically a non optimal solution as wire characteristics are more influential on signal quality than solder joints.
+If a continuous wire is used for a tonearm from the headshell tags to the phono stage or amp, it needs to be very thin to avoid restricting the freedom of movement of the tonearm.
+This means it is automatically a non-optimal solution as wire characteristics are more influential on signal quality than solder joints.

-The common misconception that all wire joints are bad.
-In practice there is a VAST difference between a mechanical joint and a soldered joint.
-Mechanical joints such as 5 din pin plugs are audibly detrimental as they put brass in the signal path and a mechanical joint is not good news either.
-Origin Live avoid mechanical joints unless specifically requested otherwise.
-Instead we use copper wire to copper wire joints using the highest grade solder containing silver and gold.
+There is a common misconception that all wire joints are bad.
+In practice there is a vast difference between a mechanical joint and a soldered joint.
+Mechanical joints such as 5-pin DIN plugs are audibly detrimental as they put brass in the signal path and a mechanical joint is not good news either.
+Origin Live avoid mechanical joints unless specifically requested.
+Instead we use copper to copper wire joints using the highest grade solder containing silver and gold.
 This is a virtually inaudible joint and not to be confused or put in the same class as mechanical joints.

-According to our rigerous listening tests, the "no joint" theory is true up to a point but on balance there are better solutions.
+According to our rigorous listening tests, the no joint theory is true up to a point but on balance there are better solutions.

 Our external cable may not the most flexible on the market but there are advantages to having a slightly stiffer cable on suspended decks as it improves sound quality by reducing rotational movement of the sub-chassis.